AleksandrRogov/DynamicsWebApi/README.md

 # DynamicsWebApi
-DynamicsWebApi is a javascript Microsoft Dynamics CRM Web API helper library.
+DynamicsWebApi is a Microsoft Dynamics CRM Web API helper library written using JavaScript.
 It is compatible with: Dynamics 365 (online), Dynamics 365 (on-premises), Dynamics CRM 2016, Dynamics CRM Online.

 The project is currently under development.